Efficient Normalization of Linear Temporal Logic: A Normalizing Rewrite System

 \begin{definition} Extended LTL formulas over a set $Ap$ of atomic propositions are generated by the syntax:

 \end{definition}

 When determining the class of a formula in the syntactic future hierarchy, $\GF$ and $\FG$ are implicitly replaced by $\G\F$ and $\F \G$.
 For example, $\F \GF a$ is rewritten into $\F\G\F a$, and so it is a formula of $\Sigma_3$.

-In the rest of the section we only consider extended formulas which are by construction in negation normal form and call them just formulas.
+\begin{quote} \underline{Convention}: In the rest of the section we only consider extended formulas, which are by construction in negation normal form, and call them just formulas. \end{quote}

 Let us now define our precise target normal form.
 Formulas of the form $\varphi \U \psi$, $\varphi \W \psi$, $\X\varphi$, $\GF\varphi$, and $\FG\varphi$ are called \U-, \W-, \X-, \GF-, and \FG-formulas, respectively.
 We refer to these formulas as \emph{temporal} formulas.
 The syntax tree $T_\varphi$ of a formula $\varphi$ is defined in the usual way, and $\nnodes{\varphi}$ denotes the number of nodes of $T_\varphi$.
 A node of $T_\varphi$ is a \emph{\U-node} if the subformula rooted at it is a \U-formula. \W-, \GF-, \FG- and temporal nodes are defined analogously.